Customer Service: +33 (0)6 08 13 01 58

-Founded in 1803 by Claude Arthus-Bertrand , bookseller-publisher and official publisher of the Ministry of the Navy, Maison Arthus Bertrand was originally a publishing house specializing in travel stories .
+Founded in 1803 by Claude Arthus-Bertrand , bookseller-publisher and official publisher of the Ministry of the Navy, Maison Arthus Bertrand was originally a publishing house specializing in travel narratives .

 1925: The beginning of Arthus Bertrand jewelry

-In 1925 , André Arthus-Bertrand , Claude's grandson, diversified the House by launching a collection of baptism medals .
-This was the beginning of Arthus Bertrand's jewelry adventure.
+In 1925 , André Arthus-Bertrand , Claude's grandson, diversified the House by launching a collection of baptismal medals .
+This marked the beginning of Arthus Bertrand 's jewelry adventure.

 In the 1940s , his son Henri Arthus-Bertrand joined the family business.
-He was responsible for creating the Grand Collar of the Legion of Honor in 1953 and the Medal of the National Order of Merit in 1963.
+He was tasked with creating the grand collar of the Legion of Honour. in 1953 and the medal of the National Order of Merit in 1963.

 Prestigious artistic collaborations